isaacnmm/pestpolicy-hugo2XX/content/posts/do-cockroaches-eat-bed-bugs/index.md

 Below I've tackled this questions - "do cockroaches eat bed bugs?
 "Most people dread from the disgusting sight of domestic cockroaches.

-Natural/biological pest control remedies like [Bed Bug Predators](https://pestpolicy.com/what-eats-[bed-bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/)/) have now become popular.
-So, do roaches [eat](https://pestpolicy.com/what-animals-eat-bed-bugs/) bed bugs? **Simple answer, YES Cockroaches are known predators of bed bugs, which wreak havoc in millions of homes.
+Natural/biological pest control remedies like [Bed Bug Predators](https://pestpolicy.com/what-eats-[bed-bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/)/)have now become popular.
+So, do roaches [eat](https://pestpolicy.com/what-animals-eat-bed-bugs/)bed bugs? **Simple answer, YES Cockroaches are known predators of bed bugs, which wreak havoc in millions of homes.
 However, only some species of cockroaches eat bed bugs.

 ** **Particularly the American and the German cockroaches are very fond of feasting on bed bugs.
 Others cockroaches that eat bed bugs include the oriental and the brown-banded cockroaches. **